B0T-Josh/GitUpdate/README.md

 ### Update usage:

-update <command> <option>
+update <command> <option> <br>
-* command - ['-a', '-c', '-p']
+command - ['-a', '-c', '-p', '-f', '-m', '-A']<br>
-* option - if -a is chosen, type the name of the file that you wanted to add changes into.
+option - if -a is chosen, type the name of the file that you wanted to add changes into.<br>
-*        - if -c is chosen, type the message for the commit.
+       - if -c is chosen, type the message for the commit.<br>
-*        - if -p is chosen, you don't need to type anything after it. this pushes your updates to the remote branch
+       - if -p is chosen, you don't need to type anything after it.
+This pushes your updates to the remote branch<br>
-*        - if -f is chosen, you don't need to type anything after it. this fetches updates from the remote branch
+       - if -f is chosen, you don't need to type anything after it.
+This fetches updates from the remote branch<br>
-*        - if -m is chosen, you don't need to type anything after it. this merges your local repository with the updates from the remote branch
+       - if -m is chosen, you don't need to type anything after it.
+This merges your local repository with the updates from the remote branch<br>
-*        - if -A is chosen, you will fetch, merge, add changes, commit and push with one command
+       - if -A is chosen, you don't need to type anything after it.
+This will fetch, merge, add changes, commit and push with one command<br>
 usage:
 * update -a <filename> / . (to add all changes)
 * update -a <filename> / . (to add all changes)